 The second in a yearlong series of candid community conversations on the relevance of the American black male in the 21st century will focus on Where is the Black Male?
 The Invisible Man on High School and College Campuses.
 The event is scheduled for Thursday, August 21 at 6 p.m. at UNC Charlotte Center City.

-The Gantt Center and the UNC Charlotte Center for the Study of the New South are presenting the free series, titled “Real Talk: A Community Conversation – The Black American Male and Why He Still Matters in the 21st Century.”
-The Question Bridge: Black Males transmedia art project, hosted by the Gantt Center, serves as a foundation for the sessions.
+UNC Charlotte’s Center for the Study of the New South in the College of Liberal Arts & Sciences is presenting the free series, titled “Real Talk: A Community Conversation – The Black American Male and Why He Still Matters in the 21st Century.”
+The Question Bridge: Black Males transmedia art project serves as a foundation for the sessions.

 “Together, we will explore the unique challenges faced by the black American male – a man who, in many cases, still searches for his authentic self in a society within which he continues to be misunderstood, misinterpreted and misrepresented,” said Jeffrey Leak, director of the Center for the Study of the New South at UNC Charlotte.
 “We welcome all members of the community to join us for what is sure to be opportunities for thoughtful, respectful dialogue.”

 Each event will feature a collection of content experts from academia, the community and the non-profit world.
-The dates and topics for the subsequent events, all of which are from 6 to 8 p.m., are:
+All events will be held at UNC Charlotte Center City, 320 E. Ninth Street Charlotte.
+The events are from 6 to 8 p.m.
+In addition to the August event, the dates and topics for the conversations are:

 |Sports in the New South Concussion.pdf||10.55 MB|